How to use UniT

 true

-lower operator, lower equal, greater equal, greater, equality of two operands, no equality:
+lower operator, lower equal, greater equal, greater,

 Comparison: